CENTRAL MICHIGAN UNIVERSITY

 at the end of their shift on the current university time clock system.

-Alternately, students must complete a timesheet each pay period, sign, and obtain
+In rare circumstances, students must complete a timesheet each pay period, sign, and obtain

 the supervisor's signature.
 Timesheets should be updated at the end of